 This is especially important for complex and difficult cases.
 If the agent that resolved that complex ticket shares their knowledge of how they did that, it saves the next agent that comes across the same issue a ton of time.

-Many support software allow you to create multiple knowledge bases, so you can have an internal one for your agents and an external for customers who prefer self-service help.
+Many support software allows you to create multiple knowledge bases, so you can have an internal one for your agents and an external for customers who prefer self-service help.
 Both help in reducing tickets and speeding up resolution times.

 Tip #2: Document detailed case notes

-Encourage your agents to note down every detail from their interactions with customers, regardless of how small.
+Encourage your agents to note down every detail of their interactions with customers, regardless of how small.
 From the customer’s preferred method of communication to crucial details about their business, minor notes that may seem inconsequential can help the next agent who interacts with that customer.

-Documenting detailed notes can help improve the customer’s experience because everytime they interact with your company, the agent will have the most up-to-date information to help them – it also helps add a human touch to your support service.
+Documenting detailed notes can help improve the customer’s experience because every time they interact with your company, the agent will have the most up-to-date information to help them – it also helps add a human touch to your support service.

 Tip #3: Talk to other departments